Skip to main content

 Written by Jessica Nash

-Updated over a week ago
+Updated over 4 months ago

 What is RFM Analysis?

-RFM (Recency, Frequency and Monetary Value) Analysis is a well known and well-loved technique for segmenting customers by their spend pattern.
+RFM (Recency, Frequency and Monetary Value) Analysis is a well-known and well-loved technique for segmenting customers by their spend pattern.
 It segments customers using three key dimensions; Recency, Frequency and Monetary Value.

 RFM Analysis is an established tool amongst Marketeers, but is increasingly being used by Sales and Account Management teams too.
 In fact, it helps with all 7 key strategies for growth and profitability in Wholesale, Distribution & Manufacturing businesses: